aaiscreeem/ML-Projects/README.md

 # ML-Projects
-Some interesting course projects that I did.
+Some interesting projects that I did.